ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/uptime monitor/_index.md

   <br>InfluxDB and New Relic are currently supported targets.
 ---

-{{% alert title="Optional" color="primary" %}}
-These settings are optional.

-If you don't need this feature just disable it and leave the default values in the config as they are.

-Do note though that Butler expects the configuration properties below to exist in the config file, but will *ignore their values* if the related features are disabled.
-{{% /alert %}}

 ## What's this?

 In some cases - especially when investigating issues or bugs - it can be useful to get log messages telling how long Butler has been running and how much memory it uses.